evanwill/write-md/content/2-markdown.md

 ```
 Code can be highlighted inline with `backticks`.
-Or make a code block opening with three ``` alone on a line
+Or make a code block opening with three backticks alone on a line
 and close with three more on a line.
 Add the language name next to the top backticks for highlighting.